 Obviously, the agents in these simulations are simple, and the Prisoner’s Dilemma is a highly abstract model of a limited range of social interactions.
 Nevertheless, the results in this chapter provide some insight into human nature.
 Maybe our inclinations toward cooperation, retaliation, and forgiveness are innate, at least in part.
 These characteristics are a result of how our brains are wired, which is controlled by our genes, at least in part.
 And maybe our genes build our brains that way because over the history of human evolution, genes for less altruistic brains were less likely to propagate.

-The simulation in this notebook depends on a number of conditions and parameters I chose arbitrarily.
+The simulations in this chapter depend on conditions and parameters I chose arbitrarily.
 As an exercise, I encourage you to explore other conditions to see what effect they have on the results.
 Here are some suggestions:

 Are you using one of our books in a class?We'd like to know about it.
 Please consider filling out this short survey.